How to monitor app protection policies

-User status for managed MAM activity (Protected): This report outlines the activity of each managed MAM app, on a per user basis.
-It shows all apps targeted by MAM policies for each user, and break down the status of each app as checked in with MAM policies, or that was targeted with a MAM policy but the app was never checked in.
+User status for managed MAM activity (Protected): This report outlines the activity of each managed MAM app, on a per-user basis.
+It shows all apps targeted by MAM policies for each user, and the status of each app as checked in with MAM policies.
+The report also includes the status of each app that was targeted with a MAM policy, but was never checked in.

-User status for unmanaged MAM activity (Unprotected): This report outlines the activity of MAM-enabled apps that are currently unmanaged, on a per user basis.
-This might happen according to the following reasons:
+User status for unmanaged MAM activity (Unprotected): This report outlines the activity of MAM-enabled apps that are currently unmanaged, on a per-user basis.
+This might happen because:

-- These apps are either being used by a user or an app that is not currently targeted by a MAM policy.
+- These apps are either being used by a user or an app that isn't currently targeted by a MAM policy.

 - All apps are checked in, but aren't getting any MAM policies.